MZanggl/mockzen/README.md

 dep.injectable({ 'apiAlias': apiClient }) // 👈 see how you can call dep.injectable multiple times as well.
 ```

-Then in your tests, you can register mocks like this:
+Then in your tests, register mocks like this:

 ```javascript
 dep.register(MyService, MyServiceMock)